There are four ways to create a product in Katana:

 Fields in the Product recipe:

-Quantity - the quantity of the material or subassembly you use in creating one unit of your product.
-The quantity is in the same Unit of Measure that you have chosen for the respective material or subassembly.
+Quantity - The amount of a material or subassembly used in creating one unit of a product.
+The quantity is in the same Unit of measure that you have chosen for the associated material or subassembly.

-Production Operations are the step-by-step operations you need to complete to produce your product.
+Production operations are the step-by-step operations you need to complete to produce your product in-house.

-Cost per hour - the hourly cost of performing the operation.
-This typically consists of the salary cost of the employee performing this operation, but can also include the average hourly maintenance and electricity costs of the workstation, for example.
+Cost per hour - The hourly cost of performing the operation.
+This typically consists of the salary cost of the employee performing this operation but can also include the workstation's average hourly maintenance and electricity costs, for example.
 This cost is used in calculating the total manufacturing cost for your product and, consequently, affects the product profit and margins.
-The decision of what to include in this cost ultimately depends on your own preferences and your manufacturing cost calculation policy.
+What to include in this cost ultimately depends on your preferences and your manufacturing cost calculation policy.

-Time / duration - the duration of an operation step to produce one unit of the product.
-This is useful for calculating the manufacturing cost of the product.
+Time / duration - The duration of an operation step to produce one unit of a product.
+Useful for calculating the manufacturing cost of a product.
 As this is input to manufacturing cost calculations, only include the duration of actions that are related to additional cost.
-For example, you should not include the expected time the raw material or subassembly is waiting in the queue, but you might include the setup time of the operation, if relevant.
+For example, you shouldn't include the expected time the raw material or subassembly is waiting in the queue, but you may include the setup time of the operation, if relevant.

 Cost = Cost per hour * Duration.
-An automatically calculated field, cannot be edited by the user.
-This is the cost of completing the operation and is an input to the total manufacturing cost.
+An automatically calculated field, which cannot be edited.
+This is the cost of completing an operation and is an input to the total manufacturing cost.